 The percentage of days absent from work at 12 months follow-up was reduced in trials comparing strength and aerobic exercise to relaxation groups.
-The strength (p = 0.009) and aerobic (p = 0.5) group showed reductions compared to the relaxation group.22 A review of reviews support the use of organisational physical activity programmes to reduce absenteeism.23 The expert group was of the opinion that activity programmes help depressed individuals regain some structure to their daily routine.
+The strength (p = 0.009) and aerobic (p = 0.5) group showed reductions compared to the relaxation group.(39) A review of reviews support the use of organisational physical activity programmes to reduce absenteeism.(40) The expert group had conflicting opinions.

 Strength of recommendation

 There is limited evidence that physical activity reduces absenteeism from work.
 Expert opinion is conflicting.

 - Archer T, Josefsson T, Lindwall M. Effects of Physical Exercise on Depressive Symptoms and Biomarkers in Depression.
 CNS Neurol Disord – Drug Targets.
 2015 Jan 26;13(10):1640–53.

 - Singh NA, Clements KM, Fiatarone MA.
 A randomized controlled trial of the effect of exercise on sleep.
 Sleep [Internet].
 1997 [cited 2022 Aug 4];20(2):95–101.
 Available from: https://pubmed.ncbi.nlm.nih.gov/9143068/